 Trying to Keep Up with the Joneses

 There are two fundamental ways to generate more wealth: spend less and make more.
-Smart people do both, but they start with the former — because it’s within their direct control.
+Smart people do both, but they start with the former ? because it?s within their direct control.
 For example, they might get rid of cable TV, eat out a couple of times a month instead a couple of times a week, and so on.
-They could also take sensible measures to improve their income source, like investing in window lettering at their business to increase exposure, for instance.

 Fall for a Loan Consolidation Scam